WAT — West Africa Time

 When does WAT change?

-Are there other abbreviations with the same offset as WAT?
+Are there other abbreviations with the same UTC+1 offset as WAT?

 Yes.
 Other abbreviations that share the same UTC+1 offset include A, BST, CET, IST, WEST, and WST.
-Even though the offset is the same, these abbreviations can refer to different regional conventions, so the abbreviation alone is not always enough for accurate scheduling.
+These abbreviations can represent different regions even when the numerical offset matches.